 This is a sponsored promotion for the AcreTrader platform.
 FiveYearFIREescape may have investments in companies represented on the AcreTrader platform.
 This informational post is by no means a promotion, solicitation, or recommendation of any specific investment.

 The annual fee – 0.75% of your shares’ value – covers organizational management needs like accounting, reporting, and farmer communication.

-Deal closing fee – 2% of purchase price
+Reimbursement of startup costs fee – up to 2.5% of purchase price

 This fee is charged right at the beginning of your investment and covers the closing fees for the deal.

 You incur this dispostition at the termination date when the farm is sold.
 This is similar to the closing costs you would pay a realtor when you sell your home.
 The seller pays a commission to any agents.